 No, the Bose Solo 5 does not have Wi-Fi.
 For a wireless connection, it has Bluetooth built-in.

 Can I add speakers to my Bose Solo 5?

 No, you can’t add speakers to your Bose Solo 5.
 It was created to be a standalone and cannot be built on.
 However, we have some other options available if you want to expand your home theater system.

 Bose Solo 5 Review Conclusion

-The Bose Solo 5 soundbars will offer an easy and simple no-fuss use interface.
-Everything from the setup to utilization is simple with everything you need to be included right in the box.
+To conclude this Bose Solo 5 review, this soundbar offers an easy and simple no-fuss use interface.
+Everything from the setup to utilization is simple with everything you need included right in the box.